Davelli-y/php-labs/projects/read-write-textfile/README.md

   - Password (hash)
   - Creation date & time

-## 🛠️ How it works
+## How it works
 1. The user fills in the form with **login and password**
 2. PHP checks if the username already exists
 3. If not, it saves the new data in a `.txt` file
 4. You can view all registered users through the provided pages

-## 📂 Project Structure
+## Project Structure
 read-write-textfile/
-│── index.php # Main page with registration form
+├── index.php # Main page with registration form
-│── gravar.php # Handles saving new users
+├── gravar.php # Handles saving new users
-│── ler.php # Displays users in plain text
+├── ler.php # Displays users in plain text
-│── ler_tabela.php # Displays users in table format
+├── ler_tabela.php # Displays users in table format
-│── usuarios.txt # Text file where data is stored
+└── usuarios.txt # Text file where data is stored

-## 👨‍💻 Authors
+## Authors
-- Guilherme Henrique Yamaguchi Davelli
+- **Guilherme Henrique Yamaguchi Davelli**
-- Livia De Lima Evers Rocha
+- **Livia De Lima Evers Rocha**

----
-📖 *This project was developed for academic purposes to practice PHP file handling.*